jorge-real/Ball-On-Beam/README.md

 Note that this procedure modifies your Ada runtime.
 If you want to preserve it, you can apply these steps to a duplicate of your runtime.
 However, note that the change to the source code proposed here is minimal and reversible.

 ##  Dependencies
-The GUI packages depend on the [gnoga](https://github.com/alire-project/gnoga) library.
+The GUI packages depend on the [Gnoga](https://github.com/alire-project/gnoga) library.
 There are no other dependencies.
 Note that you can also use the simulator without the GUI, in which case it has no dependencies at all.

+The project file ```ball_on_beam_simulator.gpr``` refers to the Gnoga project file in a particular location.
+You need to replace that location with the location of Gnoga in your case.
+Alternatively, you can _install_ Gnoga and just use ```with "gnoga"``` at the start of the project file.
+See section _Installing Gnoga_ in the Gnoga User's Guide.

+Indeed, if you decided **not** to use the simulator GUI at all, you can just delete the ```with``` clause in ```ball_on_beam_simulator.gpr``` and remove the six source files of the ```BB.GUI```hierarchy: ```bb-gui*.*```.

 ##  Data logging utility
 Even if you don't use the GUI, you can make *a posteriori* data analysis.
 Package CSV\_Logs, in folder```utils``` facilitates data logging to standard output or to a CSV file.
 The figure shows a plot obtained from a log file generated with this package.

 This control experiment in particular shows the response of a PD controller to an initial 100 mm step and then a 200 mm step at time 5 seconds.
 Since it uses the ADC interface to the ball and beam system, the raw position read from the ADC must be filtered to reduce noise.
 Some filtering is also applied to the output angle.
 The graph shows the raw and filtered position and angle values, as well as the setpoint.
 With CSV\_Logs, you log an unconstrained array of Floats with as many components as your experiment requires.

 ![Free fall](pd-step-response.png)